-Following the resounding success of its first edition, the 2020 Geneva Blockchain Congress will again examine the theme of ‘from laboratory to market via ethics, regulation and governance‘.
+Following the resounding success of its last editions, the 2021 Geneva Blockchain Congress will again examine the theme of ‘from laboratory to market via ethics, regulation and governance‘.
 If blockchain-based applications have any chance of becoming mainstream, these three challenges will all require much more attention and serious development.

 The core aim of the Congress is to promote a constructive and healthy exchange of views between international standard-setting bodies, national governments that create the legal frameworks, and the private sector, whose role is to develop authentic and profitable products.